Jameboyyy/Jameboyyy/README.md

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=Jameboyyy)](https://github.com/anuraghazra/github-readme-stats)          ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Jameboyyy)

-:dancers: :basketball: Outside of Software Engineering, I enjoy making choreography to music I like to help with my creativity as well as to keep my body in healthy form.
+:dancers: :basketball: Outside of Software Engineering, I enjoy making choreography to help with my creativity as well as to keep my body in healthy form.
 On the weekend, I also like to play basketball at my local gym to help keep my mind at ease.